 TD Ameritrade and Fidelity offer sign-up bonuses of up to 50,000 frequent flyer miles, but require initial deposits of up to $100,000 to achieve that type of award.
 Before investing your hard-earned cash with these institutions, it is important to compare the rate of return earned with these companies to the rates offered by firms that do not deliver miles.
 If you have a value of the miles you’ll earn in mind, the comparison becomes quite simple.
 Another important factor is the length of time you must leave your funds on deposit.

-Banks, typically the national brands (Citi, US Bank, Chase, etc), will offer sign-up bonuses for opening either a new checking or savings account.
+Banks, typically the national brands (Citi, U.S. Bank, Chase, etc), will offer sign-up bonuses for opening either a new checking or savings account.
 It seems there is always a promotion available.
 Some of the promotions require you, as a new depositor, to set up a direct deposit into the account, pay a bill electronically from the account or use an associated debit card a minimum of times per month.
 The idea behind these requirements is to accustom you to using the account, hopefully keeping it open after you receive your sign-up bonus.
-At present, Citibank seems to offer the most promotions in this arena.

 [Image via Getty]